 K bikes have a lifting handle along the left rear diagonal frame member.
 It folds up and out and aids in putting the bike on the center stand.
+K1s and K1100RSs do not have a fold out handle but have a tube welded onto the left side of the frame for the purpose of getting the bike on the center stand.
 Being rather heavy beasts it does take some effort and technique to get them up on the center stand.
 Here are some pointers on how to make it easier:

-1) Put the bike in neutral.
-This allows the rear wheel to rotate freely and reduces the initial resistance to moving backwards.

-2) Point the front wheel straight ahead.

-3) Place your left hand on the left handlebar grip.

-4) Pull out the center stand lifting handle your with your right hand.

-5) Push down on the center stand with the ball of your right foot until the left "foot" of the center stand hits the ground.

-6) Slowly rotate the bike to an upright position until the right "foot" of the center stand also touches the ground.

-7) Using mostly downward pressure on the center stand with your right foot, pull the bike back and up onto the center stand.
+- 1) Put the bike in neutral.
+This allows the rear wheel to rotate freely and reduces the initial resistance to moving backwards. - 2) Point the front wheel straight ahead. - 3) Place your left hand on the left handlebar grip. - 4) Pull out the center stand lifting handle your with your right hand. - 5) Push down on the center stand with the ball of your right foot until the left "foot" of the center stand hits the ground. - 6) Slowly rotate the bike to an upright position until the right "foot" of the center stand also touches the ground. - 7) Using mostly downward pressure on the center stand with your right foot, pull the bike back and up onto the center stand.